RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 });

 const gainNode = new GainNode(audioCtx, {
-	/*
-	 * The default value is '1', and the min/max are roughly '-3.4' and '3.4' respectively.
-	 * We reduce the volume to 50%.
+	// The default value is `1`.
+We reduce the volume to half of that.
-	 */
 	gain: 0.5,
 });

 /*
- * We route our audio from the oscillator through the gain, and from there to the output.
+ * We route our audio signal from the oscillator node
+ * through the gain node, and then to the output.
  */
 oscNode.connect(gainNode).connect(audioCtx.destination);